How Do You Know If Your Refrigerator Needs Freon: Key Signs Revealed

 Warm Interior Temperature

 The fridge feels warmer than usual inside.
 Food does not stay fresh for long.
 The cooling system struggles to maintain the set temperature.
+(Pro tip: Drop a digital refrigerator thermometer inside to verify exactly how warm it's getting!)
 This is a common sign that Freon might be low.

 Frost Buildup In Freezer